Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/11-Create a VM with the CLI.md

 # Lab 11 - Create a VM with the CLI

-### Estimated timing: 15 minutes
+### Estimated Timing: 15 Minutes

-## Lab overview
+## Lab Overview

-In this walkthrough, we will configure the Cloud Shell, use Azure CLI to create a virtual machine, and review Azure Advisor recommendations.
+In this walkthrough, we will configure the Cloud Shell, use Azure CLI to create a virtual machine and review Azure Advisor recommendations.

-## Lab objectives
+## Lab Objectives

-In this lab, You will be able to complete the following tasks:
+In this lab, you will be able to complete the following tasks:

-+ Task 1: Use CLI to create a virtual machine
++ **Task 1**: Use CLI to Create a Virtual Machine
-+ Task 2: Execute commmands in the Cloud Shell
++ **Task 2**: Execute Commands in the Cloud Shell
-+ Task 3: Review Azure Advisor Recommendations
++ **Task 3**: Review Azure Advisor Recommendations

-## Architecture diagram
+## Architecture Diagram

 ![](../images/az900lab11.png)

-### Task 1: Use CLI to create a virtual machine
+### Task 1: Use CLI to Create a Virtual Machine

 In this task, we will use Azure CLI to create a resource group and a virtual machine.

-1. From the Azure portal, open the **Azure Cloud Shell** by clicking on the icon in the top right of the Azure Portal.
+1. In the **Azure Portal**, open the **Azure Cloud Shell** by clicking on the icon (as shown in the screenshot) in the top right.

     ![Screenshot of Azure Portal Azure Cloud Shell icon.](../images/AZ-900-1101.png)